melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

 You may change the mapconfig url in the Vts Map component to any other, including your own instance of VTS backend.
 See our VTS documentation for more information about map configuration.

-### Coordinate Conversions
+### Coordinate conversions

 The Vts Map component provides methods UnityToVtsNavigation and VtsNavigationToUnity for coordinate conversions.
-These methods also take into account the transformation of the Game Object itself, eg. the transformation made by Vts Map Make Local script.
+These methods also take into account the transformation of the Vts Map Game Object itself, eg. the transformation made by Vts Map Make Local script.
 These methods will fail if the mapconfig is not yet loaded.

-### VTS as Native Plugin
+### VTS as native plugin

 The whole VTS Browser library is composed of several 3rd-party libraries and many c++ sources with complicated build rules.
 This makes it unsuitable to be build directly by Unity Editor from sources.
 Therefore, precompiled binaries are packaged.

 Officially supported platforms:
-- Windows
+- Windows (x64)
-- Mac OS
+- Mac OS (x64)
-- iOS (il2cpp) - see the online resources for further instructions
+- iOS (arm64) - see the github page for further instructions
-- Linux
+- Linux (x64)

-The VTS Browser requires 64 bit architecture (on all platforms).
+Platforms with experimental support:
+- Uwp (Universal Windows Platform) (x64)
+- Uwp (Universal Windows Platform) (win32)

 If your target platform/architecture is not supported, you may try to build the VTS Browser library from source code.

 Please note, we provide NO support for webgl player in this plugin.
 Use our javascript browser library if you want to use VTS on a website.

-### VTS Cache
+### VTS cache

 The VTS browser library is caching all downloaded files.
 The cache is located at: